 For any equipment, a description of the item and associated costs is required, including a description of how it will be used in the project.
-Equipment purchases also require a lease vs. purchase assessment.
 Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-federal entity for financial statement purposes, or \$5,000.
-See 2 C.F.R.
-200.33 Equipment, and see 2 CFR §200.313.
+See 2 CFR 200.33 Equipment, 2 CFR 313, and 2 CFR 200.317-326.